beezwax/fmrest-ruby/README.md

 end
 ```

-For each request FmData will first request a session token (using the provided
+For each request fmrest-ruby will first request a session token (using the
-username and password) if it doesn't yet have one in store.
+provided username and password) if it doesn't yet have one in store.

 ## Session token store

-By default FmData will use a memory-based store for the session tokens.
-This is
+By default fmrest-ruby will use a memory-based store for the session tokens.
-generally good enough for development, but not good enough for production, as
+This is generally good enough for development, but not good enough for
-in-memory tokens aren't shared across threads/processes.
+production, as in-memory tokens aren't shared across threads/processes.

 Besides the default memory token store an ActiveRecord-based token store is
 included with the gem (maybe more to come later).